betaflight/betaflight.com/docs/wiki/getting-started/hardware/index.md

 ### OSD

-To get OSD on analog video, the FC takes in the raw video signal directly from the camera, and feeds it through the MAX7456 chip (also the AT7456E - a drop-in replacement) which is used to overlay basic sprites defined in the font file ontop of the video.
+To get OSD on analog video, the FC takes in the raw video signal directly from the camera, and feeds it through the MAX7456 chip (also the AT7456E - a drop-in replacement) which is used to overlay basic sprites defined in the font file on top of the video.
 The modified analog video is then sent out to the VTX to be transmitted.

 :::note